 Following the resounding success of our Messiah Reimagined performances on 3 December 2020 and 5 April 2021, we are thrilled to be performing Handel’s masterpiece once again presenting live movements with soloists and the London Orchestra, integrated with pre-recorded choruses by our partner choirs and special all comers ‘Sing At Home’ Chorus.
 If you missed either performance, you can still catch them on our YouTube Channel.

 We are delighted that this year, our Messiah Reimagined performance will be the opening night concert for the St John’s Smiths Square Christmas Festival.

-Our December ‘Sing at Home’ chorus came from all across the UK, and from Ireland, France, Monaco, Germany, Italy, Belgium, Denmark, Panama, UAE, Canada, Hong Kong, South Africa, Puerto Rico, the United States and Australia, so across five continents – a really international crowd!
-We have been so encouraged by their enthusiasm and commitment that we have decided to do the whole project again next year.
-See below for details of how you can take part.
-Bookings for a place for Easter Monday in our ‘Sing at Home’ chorus have now closed.
-You can find out more about the performance here.
+Our April ‘Sing at Home’ chorus came from all across the UK, and from Ireland, France, Germany, Italy, Belgium, Denmark, Panama, Croatia, Canada, Hong Kong, South Africa, Puerto Rico, the United States and Australia, so across five continents – a really international crowd!

 How does it work?

 When you become a member of the ‘Sing at Home’ chorus you will be asked to prepare and record three choruses from Messiah – ‘And the glory’, ‘Worthy is the Lamb’ and the magnificent ‘Hallelujah!’ chorus.
 Your recording will be combined with the videos from the other members to create a professionally produced video, set against the perfect backdrop of Handel’s own church, and that will be broadcast live as part of the performance at Easter.